SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 Which command delivers the elements $1 \; 2 \; 3$?

-The matrix is loaded in the workspace and named `matrix`.
-So you can use the R Console on the right side to test the commands.
+The matrix is loaded in the workspace and named `C`.
+You can use the R Console on the right side to test the commands!

 *** =instructions